Parallelized Planning-Acting for Efficient LLM-based Multi-Agent Systems in Minecraft: Experiments

 \subsubsection{Resource Collection Task}

-We first evaluate the effectiveness of our skill library's recursive task decomposition mechanism by assessing a single agent's performance on basic resource collection tasks in Minecraft.
-This initial evaluation aimed to verify the comprehensive skill library's capability in automating complex workflows, thereby validating its efficiency and reliability in handling fundamental Minecraft tasks.
-As shown in Table \ref{tab:skill_performance_comparison}, when the recursive task decomposition mechanism is ablated, the system can only complete short-term tasks that require fewer steps and shows a reduction in efficiency.
-In contrast, utilizing our comprehensive skill library enables efficient completion of all tasks.

-We then evaluate our framework's performance on eight more complicated resource collection tasks.
-Table~\ref{tab:resource_collection} compares the completion times between our multi-agent system (3 agents) and single-agent baseline, demonstrating the efficiency gains through coordination.
+We evaluate our framework's performance on eight composite resource collection tasks in Minecraft.
+Each task requires agents to collect multiple items, where each item involves a long chain of prerequisite dependencies.
+For instance, crafting \textit{Diamond Armor} necessitates first gathering wood, stone, and iron to produce the required tools, and all of which can be automatically accomplished through the recursive decomposition of our skill library.
+Agents only need to collaborate at the skill level.
+Table~\ref{tab:resource_collection} compares the completion times between our multi-agent system and the single-agent baseline, demonstrating the efficiency gains achieved through coordination.

-The experimental results demonstrate that our Minecraft comprehensive skill library, when employed within a multi-agent framework, can efficiently complete various resource collection tasks as well.
+The experimental results demonstrate that our Minecraft comprehensive skill library, when employed within a multi-agent framework, can efficiently complete various resource collection tasks.
 As shown in the comparisons, the system with three agents significantly reduces task completion times compared to the single-agent baseline across most tasks, validating the effectiveness of our approach and showcasing the efficiency benefits of multi-agent collaboration.
-However, the observed non-linear scaling (multi-agent time > single-agent time/3) does not always achieve ideal linear speedup due to two inherent constraints:
+However, the performance gain does not scale linearly with the number of agents, which mainly stems from sequential dependency chains and spatial contention.